SmithsonianWorkshops/eDNA_Metabarcoding_Workshop_LAB_2025/README.md

 ## Visualize Results

-Here we use priarily [vegan](https://github.com/vegandevs/vegan) programs to visualize your results.
+Here we use primarily [vegan](https://github.com/vegandevs/vegan) to visualize your results.
 We will explore our results multiple ways.
 Open [5_VisualizeResults.R](RStudio_Files/5_VisualizeResults.R) and follow the directions. vegan is a very expansive diversity tool and what we do here is only a fraction of it's capabilities. [vegan vignetes](https://vegandevs.r-universe.dev/vegan) is one place to go to find lots of links other aspects of the program, although it gets a little into the weeds.
 Most of the visualization for this pipeline is from an unaffiliated website [Vegan tutorial](https://peat-clark.github.io/BIO381/veganTutorial.html).

 ## Assign Taxonomy